 - Before engaging in a certification programme, make sure to check that the label has sufficient demand in your target market and whether it will be costbeneficial for your product, always in consultation with your potential buyer.

 - Investigate about new varieties that can be propagated in your farm or cooperative, as well as different ways of processing coffee.
-This may increase income, but more importantly, it will increase your reputation as a specialty coffee producer.
+This may increase income, but more importantly, it will increase your reputation as a speciality coffee producer.
 If buyers are interested in your micro and nano lots, they will usually also purchase your other mainstream coffee to fill a container.